cockpit-project/cockpit/doc/protocol.md

 The following options can be specified in the "open" control message:

  * "path": The path name of the file to read.
+ * "max_read_size": option to limit the amount of data that is read.
+If the file is larger than the given number of bytes, no data is read and the channel is closed with problem code "too-large".
+The default limit is 16 MiB.
+The limit can be completely removed by setting it to -1.

 The ready message contains a "size-hint" when the channel is opened with the "binary" option set to "raw".